ALERT CONTENT PLACEHOLDER

 Clinical Research Unit

 Established in 2011, the Clinical Trials Program at the Donald K. Johnson Eye Institute strives to offer the latest innovative treatments to help preserve and restore vision.
-The program offers patients the opportunity to play an integral role in their own care journey while helping to advance the latest breakthroughs for other individuals living with vision loss.
+The program offers patients the opportunity to play an integral role in their care journey while helping to advance the latest breakthroughs for other individuals living with vision loss.

-The breadth of specialists across our team of ophthalmologists and unmatched patient volumes at the Donald K. Johnson Eye Institute makes us the preferred centre in the country to study the latest innovations in vision.
+The breadth of specialists across our team of ophthalmologists and unmatched patient volumes at the Donald K. Johnson Eye Institute make us the preferred centre in the country to study the latest innovations in vision.
 Our research covers various subspecialties of vision health, including the surgical retina, medical retina, cornea, glaucoma, low vision, general ophthalmology and ocular oncology.

 Currently, there are over 50 clinical trials in progress within the program, with more than 70 trials completed in the last 10 years.